Hundreds of people have turned out in Belgium to remember soldiers from Kent killed during the Great War.

 More top news

-Martin Stew has the lunchtime forecast for the west of the ITV Meridian region.
+Helen Plint has the forecast for tonight and tomorrow in the east of the ITV Meridian region.